abdelmonem55/learn-rust/w-near.md

 impl FungibleTokenMetadataProvider for Contract {
 ```

-here we impl a trait called FungibleTokenMetadataProvider  for a struct called 'Contract'
+here we impl a trait called FungibleTokenMetadataProvider  for a struct called 'Contract'.

 ---